 Another fun way to customize Marocchino coffee is by experimenting with different types of milk.
 Some coffee shops offer variations made with almond milk, soy milk, or even oat milk.
 Each type of milk brings its own unique flavor and texture to the drink, making it a fun way to switch things up.

-The Difference between Marocchino and Mocha
+What is the Difference between Marocchino and Mocha

 The main difference is that Mocha is prepared with a large proportion of steamed milk and is typically served in tall glasses or wide cups (around 10-12 oz).
-Also Mocha is often topped with whipped cream or different fancy flavorings.
 While In Marocchino the ratio of Milk to Espresso is around 1:1 and it is typically served in a small glass (around 5-6 oz).
+Also, Mocha is often topped with whipped cream or different fancy flavorings.

 Marocchino coffee usually has a more robust chocolate and Espresso flavor.
-While Mocha has a milder chocolate taste and a creamier texture because of the large proportion of milk.
+While Mocha coffee has a milder chocolate taste and a creamier texture because of the large proportion of milk.

 Marocchino Freddo | A Treat For Summers